AlCalzone/ioBroker.tradfri/README.md

 1. Install this adapter via command line.
 Installation using the ioBroker admin GUI will result in errors.
     1. `cd /opt/iobroker`
     1. `sudo npm install https://github.com/AlCalzone/iobroker.tradfri --production --unsafe-perm`
-1. In the ioBroker GUI, add an adapter instance, then configure it by entering the IP/hostname of your gateway and the security code that can be found under that.
+1. In the ioBroker GUI, add an adapter instance.
+If this results in an error, try again.
+1. Configure the instance by entering the IP/hostname of your gateway and the security code that can be found under that.

 ## Changelog